Filipe Sauturaga

 Filipe Sauturaga (born 19 June 1994) is a Fijian rugby sevens player.

 Sauturaga competed for the Fiji sevens team that won a silver medal at the 2022 Commonwealth Games.
 He was also a member of the team that won a gold medal at the 2022 Rugby World Cup Sevens in Cape Town.

+He was part of the Fijian side that won a silver medal at the 2024 Summer Olympics in Paris.